randomtwdude/gensouchess/design.md

 Reisen has gotten good at identifying traps through experience.
 Reisen is immune to Tewi's tricks.

 #### Scralet Lunacy
-Reisen chooses an opposing piece in her movement range and takes controls of it.
-She can control it as long as the piece remains in her movement range.
+Reisen chooses an opposing piece in her movement range and inflicts upon it lunacy which lasts `3` turns.
+Lunatic pieces may not be controlled and will make random legal moves on its own.

 ### Eirin
 - ♟️ Bishop